Table of Contents

 Antidiuretic hormone (ADH) or arginine vasopressin is a short peptide hormone.
 This hormone works to increases blood volume.
 ADH is released from the posterior pituitary when stimulated by low-pressure baroreceptors found in the vasculature or osmoreceptors found in the hypothalamus.

-When blood volume is low these receptors send a signal to the posterior pituitary to release ADH.
+When blood volume is low, these receptors send a signal to the posterior pituitary to release ADH.
 Osmoreceptors measure the osmotic pressure of blood.
-When the blood is too concentrated (too much solvent) they will shrivel as fluid shifts out of the cells by osmosis.
+When the blood is too concentrated or hypertonic, the baroreceptors will shrivel as fluid shifts out of the cells via osmosis.
 This sends a signal to the posterior pituitary to release ADH into circulation.